apache/echarts-doc/en/tutorial/visual-map.md

 visualMap component defines map『which dimension』of data to『what visual element』.

-Now there are two types of visualMap component below，which can be distinguished through [visualMap.type](option.html#visualMap.type) .
+Now there are two types of visualMap component below, which can be distinguished through [visualMap.type](option.html#visualMap.type) .

 Here is the example of definition structure: